akagopher8/Sample/README.md

 Sample Project by Jason Shortino

 Here are some more changes to publish.
+Making sure the SSH Key is working.